abritton2002/personal-hub/README.md

    ```bash
    python run.py
    ```
-   The app will be available at `http://localhost:5050`.
+   The app will be available at `http://localhost:5050` (or your Pi's IP).

 ## Environment Variables Example
 ```